 Microsoft Office Picture Manager isn’t included in recent versions of Office, but you can use Word, Outlook, PowerPoint, or Excel to edit photos in place in an Office document.
 These apps have many built-in photo editing features, so you might not need a separate program for the basic photo-editing tasks you want to accomplish.

 You can read more below this video on how Doug uses the built-in tools to get pictures looking great in a document.

 After you insert a picture in your document, click it, and then click the Picture Tools Format tab.

 In Word, you can choose color variations, crop, compress at different levels, and apply some special effects.

-For more details on formatting and resizing pictures in Word, see these articles:
+For more details on formatting and resizing a picture in an Office document, see these articles:

 If you still need more specialized features like eliminating red eye or straightening, the Microsoft Photos app is your best bet.